- Community Development

 If a community has a DHCD approved HPP and is granted certification of compliance with the plan by DHCD, a decision by the Zoning Board of Appeals (ZBA) relative to a comprehensive permit application will be deemed "consistent with local needs" under MGL Chapter 40B.
 "Consistent with local needs" means the ZBA’s decision will be upheld by the Housing Appeals Committee.

-The Plan will need to be adopted by the City Council and the Planning Board.
-The following dates are the meetings when the plan was on the agenda:
+The Housing Production Plan was adopted by the City Council and the Planning Board.
+The following dates are the meetings where the Housing Production Plan was on the agenda:

 - March 2, 2017: Planning Board